freestyletear/personal-developer-blog/README.md

 ## Known Bugs / Feature Request

+* As off the date this was documented there were no bugs detected.
 * If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/freestyletear/personal-dev-blog/issues/new) by including your search query and the expected result.
 * If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/freestyletear/personal-dev-blog/issues/new) Please include sample queries and their corresponding result.

+## Further help

+* To get more help on the Python CLI use ng help or go check out the Python CLI README and Python documentation.

 ## Sources